BlueNinjaKick/PlantsVsZombiesOmni/README.md

 # PvZ Quality Enhanced
-A edit of the PvZ Decompile/Reconstruction that adds MORE QoL features.
+A edit of the PvZ Decompile/Reconstruction that adds MORE Zombies and Plants.

 # Credits:
-Electr0Gunner
+Electr0Gunner (source code) BlueNinjaKick & Ted